ExpressGateway/express-gateway.io/docs/policies/simple-logger.md

 ---
 ### Description

-The Simpler Logger policy provides capability for logging with basic message output. the JavaScript [ES6 template literal syntax][es6-template-literal-syntax]
+The Simpler Logger policy provides capability for logging with basic message output.
+JavaScript [ES6 template literal syntax][es6-template-literal-syntax] is supported.

 This policy allows you to dump any and all parameters of the [EG Context object][eg-context-object].